Google Station: Launch outside India

 Google announced that it was bringing Google Station to Indonesia in partnership with FiberStar and CBN, two Indonesian telecommunications companies that plan on rolling out Wi-Fi hotspots at hundreds of venues across the islands of Java and Bali in 2018.
 In March 2018 it announced expansion into Mexico, in partnership with the existing SitWifi network.
 In July 2018, at the "Google for Nigeria" event, Google station was launched in Lagos with the promise of expanding to 200 locations in 5 cities in the country by 2019.
 In February 2019, Google Station was launched in the Philippines, in partnership with Smart.
 In June 2019, Google Station was made available in the city of São Paulo, Brazil, with expansion to other Brazilian cities planned.
 The program in Brazil involves America Net and Linktel as partners, and Itaú as a sponsor.
-In November 2019, Google Station was launched in 125 locations around Cape Town, South Africa in partnership with Think WiFi.
+In November 2019, Google Station was launched in 125 locations around Cape Town, South Africa in partnership with Think Wi-Fi.

 Closure

 In February 2020, Google announced the service would be discontinued, saying that it was "no longer necessary," and "it had become difficult for Google to find a sustainable business model to scale the program."
 The service went offline on September 30, 2020.
-In India, RailTel took over the service and continues to offer free WiFi without Google branding.
+In India, RailTel took over the service and continues to offer free Wi-Fi without Google branding.